Allinoot/BTSArmy/README.md

-# NCTzens
+# NCTZENs

-Hello all NCTzens!
+Hello all NCTZENs!
 This page is for the basics of NCT.
 Welcome to the fandom!

 ## Members of NCT
 Taeyong,